 The lucky bamboo plant is an indoor plant that can be grown in both water and soil.
 These growing tips for dracaena sanderiana will get the most out of your potted plant.

 Dracaena sanderiana are a genus of indoor plants that are easy to grow and will add a Zen looking touch to any indoor setting.
+They are one of my favorite lucky plants.

 If you are looking for a plant to add a nice calming look in your home, lucky bamboo plant is a great choice.